rjbou/opam/master_changes.md

   * ◈ New option `opam pin --current` to fix a package in its current state (avoiding pending reinstallations or removals from the repository) [#4973 @AltGr - fix #4970]
   * [BUG] Fix some pinning process with lock file (e.g. `opam install . --locked` after normal pin) [#5079 @rjbou - fix #4313]
   * [BUG] Fix opam file overlay writing when a locked file is found: it is written with preserved format, and it was the opam file that was taken, not the locked one [#5080 @rjbou - fix #4936]
+  * [BUG] Fix using `--working-dir` with non pinned packages: it was not downloading sources as they were remove from package that need sources [#5082 @rjbou - fix #5060]

 ## List
   * Some optimisations to 'opam list --installable' queries combined with other filters [#4882 @altgr - fix #4311]